potassco/asprin/README.md

 uncompress it in some directory `dir`, and set `PYTHONPATH` to `dir\clingo-5.2.0-macos-10.9\python-api` (with `export PYTHONPATH=dir\clingo-5.2.0-macos-10.9\python-api`).

-* On Unix, you can ownload the [source code](https://github.com/potassco/clingo/archive/v5.2.0.tar.gz), build it following the instructions in `INSTALL.md`, and set `PYTHONPATH` accordingly.
+* On Unix, you can download the [source code](https://github.com/potassco/clingo/archive/v5.2.0.tar.gz), build it following the instructions in `INSTALL.md`, and set `PYTHONPATH` accordingly.

 `asprin` can be installed with [pip](https://pip.pypa.io) via